 Credit cards are nothing new.
 Most adult Americans have one in their wallets.
 Because personal credit cards are so popular, it’s not surprising to find that small business owners often look to business credit cards for a variety of reasons.

 There’s almost a sense of accomplishment when you see your business name on a credit card.
 Although it may be somewhat exciting, it’s important to remember that credit cards are financial tools.
 And just like any other tool, they can be dangerous when not properly used.
-So, if you decide to get one, you’re committing to being responsible about how you use it.
+So, if you decide to figure out how to get a business credit card, you’re committing to being responsible about how you use it.

 Why get a business credit card?

-There are several reasons you might want to get a business credit card, regardless of your business type.
+There are several reasons you might want to get a business credit card, regardless of the type of business you have.
 These credit accounts can help you build your business's credit while allowing you to access the money you need when you need it.

-You can also use rewards programs and business credit cards to pay off high-interest debts with 0% promotions for a year or longer.
+You can also use rewards programs and business credit cards to pay off high-interest debts with 0% intro APR promotions for the first calendar year or longer.
 Below, we’ve included a breakdown of the most significant benefits of business credit cards.

 Build business credit

-As a consumer, you’ve worked hard to build a strong credit score.
+As a consumer, you’ve worked hard to build an excellent credit score.
 On the other hand, if you’re like most startups, your business doesn’t have any credit history at all.
 As with personal credit, if you want to build business credit, you’ll need to show strong payment history.

 That’s impossible to do without some type of loan, and revolving loans like credit cards are known for doing the trick quickly.